 Robert W. Young is the executive editor of Black Belt.

-To learn more about jeet kune do, be sure to consult the jeet kune do books and DVDs available in our online store!
+To learn more about jeet kune do and Ted Wong’s training under Bruce Lee, be sure to consult the Bruce lee section of our online store!